 In the mouth of the cave don’t forget to notice Kalamakara face.
 The monster face statue carved in stone.
 In Hindu Mythology, Kalamakara is a creature capable of exorcising an evil spirit.
 Two statues in front of the cave called Dwarapala statue is the guard of the cave.

 Inside the cave, there are three statues of God’s manifestation (Syiva, Brahma, Vishnu).
 And the God of knowledge Ganesha.
-The cave is a sacred and the holiest place of all.
-As a place to worship God, its where the locals and Hindu priest brings an offering and pray.
+The cave is sacred and the holiest place of all.
+As a place to worship God, it’s where the locals and Hindu priests bring an offering and pray.

 Visitors are allowed to enter the cave and taking pictures.
 However, be respectful and avoid taking a picture while people praying.